Create a proof

 To “create a proof” means to make a digital proof or have a digital proof made.
 The term is synonymous with the word “to proof”.

-Cromalin is a proofing production method, developed by DuPont in the 70s.
-The production of Cromalin proofs are done by layers of successive exposures on film which are then laminated onto special paper.
+Cromalin is a proof printing process introduced by DuPont in the 1970s.
+A Cromalin proof is produced by successive exposures in layers on film, which is then laminated onto special paper.

-Today Cromalin are no longer important in the production of proofs.
-It wasi completely replaced by cheaper and faster digital Inkjet proofing.
+Today, Cromalin no longer plays a role in proof production; it has been completely replaced by the cheaper and faster digital proof.

-Removing the background or insignificant elements from an image, in order to…
+The removal of the background or insignificant elements from an image in order to perform image montages or to increase the optical effect.

 Lines printed at the corners of the page to mark the final size of the design.
 The page is cut along these marks.